project-ai101/llm-infra/README.md

 The third set is Llama Guard which a Llama 2 - 7B based instruction-tuned input-output safguard for human-AI converstaions.
 For more information about Llama Guard, one may refer to this [introduction link](https://ai.meta.com/research/publications/llama-guard-llm-based-input-output-safeguard-for-human-ai-conversations/).

+Llama 3 - 8B and 70B models are available.
+To download the models (aka model weights), you may follow the same steps as for downloading Llama2 above.
+The Llama 3 inference model is hosted at the [github site] (https://github.com/meta-llama/llama3).
+The LLama 3 Meta page is [here](https://llama.meta.com/llama3/).
 ##### Mistral
 Mistral comes with two model Mistral 2B and Mistral 8X7B.
 Following links have brief introduction of them and links to download and other resources.